Why I Love Baseball

 What sport is more American than baseball?
 It’s a sport that is ours, and it’s a sport that has endured wars, attacks, controversies, and other setbacks.
 Some of the most popular and beloved sports figures in the world are baseball players.
 Everyone knows the names Babe Ruth and Hank Aaron.
 Even non-sports fans can point out a New York Yankees cap or knows that Wrigley Field is in Chicago.
 Baseball has been affected by wars, segregation, and even the more recent Baltimore Riots.
 Many have fought for their right to play, and many have proven themselves worthy of the game.

 Now, people have gone from collecting baseball cards to choosing their fantasy teams.
 They’ve gone from sitting on bleachers to sitting on folding chairs.
-They went from paying a few cents for a hotdog and cotton candy to shelling out $20 for a bucket of wings or a few beers.
+They went from paying a few cents for a hot dog and cotton candy to shelling out $20 for a bucket of wings or a few beers.
 The culture changes around it, but the field remains the same, the rules don’t change, and the game itself is preserved so that it’s understood by every generation still living on this earth.
-It’s a nostalgic and comforting thought.
+That's a nostalgic and comforting thought.

 Baseball in Film

 Many of the best sports movies ever made are baseball movies.
 It’s a very photogenic sport that utilizes its sounds, sights, and anticipation factors to create great pieces of cinema.
-Watching the kids of The Sandlot hitting homeruns while the fireworks explode on the Fourth of July or seeing the women in, A League of Their Own slide into third base in a skirt are iconic moments.
+Watching the kids of The Sandlot hit home runs while the fireworks explode on the Fourth of July or seeing the women in, A League of Their Own slide into third base in a skirt are iconic moments.
 Baseball is a sport for anyone to play, and everyone in the movies do play from angels to dogs to housewives to scrawny kids.
-While it takes skill, there are a number of useful positions, and everyone is bound to be useful in at least one of them from pitching to catching to batting to even coaching.
+While it takes skill, there are a number of different positions, and everyone is bound to be useful in at least one of them from pitching to catching to batting to even coaching.
 Every strength is harnessed, and the many strengths work together to achieve a win.
-Movies show this time and again.
-The world needs more baseball movies.